Opening a Bank Account in France

 Visa or Residence Permit (Non-EU Citizens)

-Non-EU citizens must provide a valid visa or residence permit.
-Tourist visas may be accepted by some neo-banks for basic accounts, but traditional banks typically require long-stay visas or residence permits.
-Students should have a student visa or residence permit along with enrollment proof from their educational institution.
+Non-EU citizens must provide documentation showing their legal status in France.
+Tourist visas may work for basic neo-bank accounts, but traditional banks typically want long-stay visas or residence permits.
+Students should have their student visa or residence permit plus enrollment confirmation from their school.
+If you are in France on a working holiday visa or other temporary status, check with specific banks about their requirements.

 Document Checklist